2023 Best Law Enforcement & Firefighting Schools in District of Columbia

 Homeland Security, Law Enforcement & Firefighting majors at Trinity College take out an average of $31,332 in student loans while working on their egree.

-You’ll be in good company if you decide to attend Strayer University - District of Columbia.
-It ranked #5 on our 2023 Best Law Enforcement & Firefighting Schools in District of Columbia list.
-Strayer University - District of Columbia is a fairly small private for-profit school located in the large city of Washington.
+You’ll join some of the best and brightest minds around you if you attend Strayer University - District of Columbia.
+The school came in at #5 on this year’s Best Law Enforcement & Firefighting Schools in District of Columbia list.
+Strayer University - District of Columbia is a small private for-profit school located in the large city of Washington.

 Homeland Security, Law Enforcement & Firefighting majors at Strayer University - District of Columbia take out an average of $56,537 in student loans while working on their egree.

-Strayer University - Global Region did quite well in this year’s ranking of the best schools for homeland security, law enforcement and firefighting students.
-It came in at #6 on the list.
-Strayer University - Global Region is a fairly large private for-profit school located in the city of Washington.
+Strayer University - Global Region landed the #6 spot in the 2023 rankings for the best homeland security, law enforcement and firefighting programs.
+Strayer University - Global Region is a large private for-profit school located in the large city of Washington.

 The average amount in student loans that homeland security, law enforcement and firefighting majors at Strayer University - Global Region take out is $56,537.

-Howard University landed the #7 spot in the 2023 rankings for the best homeland security, law enforcement and firefighting programs.
-Located in the city of Washington, Howard is a private not-for-profit college with a large student population.
+Howard University ranked #7 on this year’s Best Law Enforcement & Firefighting Schools in District of Columbia list.
+Located in the city of Washington, Howard is a private not-for-profit school with a large student population.

 While working on their degree, homeland security, law enforcement and firefighting majors at Howard accumulate an average of around $25,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $762.